Hot Flushes: Causes & Remedies

-Most women are thought to experience a greater number of menopause-related hot flushes during the first year after having their last period.
-But while some women have hot flushes for just a few years, others have them for 10 years or longer (some find they’re still having hot flushes in their 70s or even 80s).
+Most women are thought to experience a greater number of menopause-related hot flushes during the first year after having their last period (i).
+But while some women have hot flushes for just a few years, others have them for 10 years or longer (some find they’re still having hot flushes in their 70s or even 80s) (ii).

 The duration of a hot flush can vary considerably from one woman to the next too.
 For some, they last for just a few seconds.
 But others feel hot for several minutes.
-The NHS also claims some women have up to 20 hot flushes a day, while others may just have one every now and then.
+Experts from Harvard Medical School also say some women have up to 20 hot flushes a day, while others may just have a few a year (iii).

 Most of the time, hot flushes happen without any warning.
 But certain things can trigger one too, including stress, eating spicy food, drinking alcohol or coffee, taking certain medicines and wearing warm clothes.
 Occasionally, hot flushes can also be a symptom, not of menopause, but of premenstrual tension.